Patagonia Torrentshell 3L Jacket

 See the Men's Patagonia Torrentshell See the Women's Patagonia Torrentshell

-Patagonia’s Torrentshell 3L rain jacket is about as popular and well liked as it gets in the outdoor apparel space.
-The hardwearing 3-layer build offers excellent protection and durability, you get a wide variety of color options, and the price is right at $179.
-Patagonia lightly updated the design in late 2022—the most notable change is a PFC-free DWR coating—and we took the latest model to southern Patagonia for testing.
-Our takeaways were similar to the outgoing jacket: The shell is a bit stiff, and we’d prefer it came with a chest pocket, but it’s otherwise a true standout for mixed casual and outdoor use.
+Patagonia’s Torrentshell 3L rain jacket is about as popular as it gets in the outdoor apparel space.
+The hardwearing 3-layer build offers excellent protection and durability, you get a wide variety of color options, and it's very reasonably priced for what you get.
+Patagonia lightly updated the design a few years ago, with the most notable change being a PFC-free DWR coating.
+We took the latest model to southern Patagonia for testing, and our takeaways were similar to the prior version: The shell is a bit stiff, and we’d prefer it came with a chest pocket, but it’s otherwise a true standout for mixed casual and outdoor use.
 Below we outline our experience with the Torrentshell 3L.
 To see how it stacks up to the competition, see our article on the best rain jackets.

 Table of Contents